-The pain that develops in chronic pancreatitis can be acute, chronic, aggravated by foods and might be present continuously such as at night.
-In some patients the pain is so acute that they create a fear for ingestion and, for that reason, they lose substantial amounts of weight.
+The pain that develops in chronic pancreatitis can be acute, chronic, aggravated by foods, and might be present continuously such as at night.
+In some patients the pain is so acute that they create fear for ingestion and, for that reason, they lose substantial amounts of weight.
 The pain may begin slowly; however, in most patients over time they grow into constant pain.
 The pain is usually worse at the back as opposed to in the front part of the abdomen.
-The intensity of the pain makes many individuals to pain cripples.
+The intensity of the pain makes many individuals pain cripples.
 The worsening of the pain with foods may lead to avoidance of foods, causing severe weight loss and malnutrition of the individual.

-Therapy of chronic pancreatitis rests on five arms: Avoidance of alcohol, treatment of pain, replacement treatment for exocrine and endocrine insufficiency and sufficient nourishment.
+Therapy of chronic pancreatitis rests on five arms: Avoidance of alcohol, treatment of pain, replacement treatment for exocrine and endocrine insufficiency, and sufficient nourishment.
 Alcohol withdrawal enhances the patient's compliance.
 Additionally, it appears to retard the chronic inflammatory process.
 Therapy of pain depends upon the pathomechanism of pain.

 Stress reduction and stress management programs could be useful for any disease since they help to create a supportive environment, where the patient may have reduced anxiety.
-Studies have found that individuals with chronic pancreatitis who practice yoga twice weekly can decrease pain, decrease the need for pain medication, and enhance quality of life.[1,2].
-Findings indicate that yoga is effective in reducing self perceptions of anxiety and pain in this population and reducing the use of pain medication.
+Studies have found that individuals with chronic pancreatitis who practice yoga twice weekly can decrease pain, decrease the need for pain medication, and enhance the quality of life.[1,2].
+Findings indicate that yoga is effective in reducing the self-perceptions of anxiety and pain in this population and reducing the use of pain medication.
 Patients also had significant improvement in their diet and gained weight.

 The pain that develops in chronic/ acute pancreatitis is often severe and aggravated after consuming meals.
 As a consequence, these patients tend to lose significant amounts of weight due to the fear of eating.
 Yoga for acute/ chronic pancreatitis can effectively improve the quality of life, mood disturbance, and stress-related, symptoms in patients suffering from it.

 Yoga intervention has been associated with a variety of physical and psychological health outcomes.
-It has been found through various research studies that yoga asanas for pancreas can directly stimulate the pancreas by rejuvenating the pancreatic cells and increasing the pancreatic capacity through alternate abdominal contractions and relaxation that occur while performing asanas and breathing exercises.
+It has been found through various research studies that yoga asanas for the pancreas can directly stimulate the pancreas by rejuvenating the pancreatic cells and increasing the pancreatic capacity through alternate abdominal contractions and relaxation that occur while performing asanas and breathing exercises.

 List of Yoga Poses that may help alleviate Pancreatitis:

 1. Vakrasan- Sit down on your yoga mat with your legs outstretched towards front and hands at back behind your buttocks.
 Keeping the back erect, slowly bend your right knee and place the foot beside the inner side of the left knee.
-Twist and stretch your trunk along with your head towards right side and bring your left arm around the right knee and grasp the right big toe.
+Twist and stretch your trunk along with your head towards the right side and bring your left arm around the right knee and grasp the right big toe.
 To experience the maximum benefit of this pose, try to keep your trunk erect as much as you can with a proper twist.

 Benefits: It massages and activates the pancreas.
-Promotes healthy digestion, alleviates constipation and treats diabetes naturally.
+Promotes healthy digestion, alleviates constipation, and treats diabetes naturally.

-Benefits: it tones the liver, pancreas and the kidneys by gently massaging and improves the functioning of abdominal organs.
+Benefits: it tones the liver, pancreas and kidneys by gently massaging and improves the functioning of abdominal organs.
 Improves appetite by alleviating digestive and gastric problems.

-3. Cow head pose- start in a sitting position with the legs straight.
+3. Cow head pose - start in a sitting position with the legs straight.
 While keeping both buttocks on the floor, bend the right leg and place the right heel beside the left buttock.
-Now bend your left leg and place it over the right thigh ensure that the left heel touches the outer side of the right buttock.
+Now bend your left leg and place it over the right thigh to ensure that the left heel touches the outer side of the right buttock.
 Slowly lift your right arm and bring it behind the head by bending your elbow, so the elbow points up.
-Similarly bring the left arm behind the back from below and clasp the fingers of both hands together.
+Similarly, bring the left arm behind the back from below and clasp the fingers of both hands together.
 The head remains upright and straight and rests on the right forearm.
 Keep your head up and breathe while holding this position.
 Return to the starting position.

 Benefits: It is beneficial for the pancreas and digestive system.

 5. Kapalbhati- It is the simplest and most effective yoga pose that involves sitting in a yogic posture with eyes closed.
-It’s a breathing yoga asana which require deep inhalation through both nostrils and forceful expiration by contracting the abdominal muscles.
+It’s a breathing yoga asana which requires deep inhalation through both nostrils and forceful expiration by contracting the abdominal muscles.